ianabc/nginx-shib-copr/README.md

   4. Update the release number, upstream uses `1%{dist}` so we generally use `1.x%{dist}` and increment x as needed.

-When this repository is pushed to github, copr should notice and start the rebuild process.
-Generally it is best to tag this repository as well but the tag/release webhook doesn't seem to work reliable on copr.
-There are two steps in the rebuild process: `make-srpm` will build an `.src.rpm` and copr will compile that into the nginx packages.
+When this repository is tagged (using the format  vX.Y.Z), a github workflow creates a new release and triggers copr via a webhook.
+There are two steps in the rebuild process: `make-srpm` will build an `.src.rpm` then copr will compile that into the nginx packages.
-	./prep-sources.sh
-	rpmbuild --define "_topdir `pwd`" -bs SPECS/nginx.spec
-	cp SRPMS/*.src.rpm $(outdir)/

 ## Manual Build